 So where to buy Income Protection isn’t that easy a question is it?
 You won’t find many ‘cons’ when it comes to seeking the advice of a professional insurance broker.
 Some of the most intelligent and attractive people in the world become brokers or financial advisors (source: unknown), and as luck would have it, I know some.

-- They’re Pros – You will literally be talking to someone who’s very profession is being a real life comparison website – but with sound financial advice thrown in on top (often for FREE).
+- They’re Pros – You will literally be talking to someone who’s very profession is being a real life comparison website – but with sound financial advice thrown in on top.

 - They Offer Protection – Not in the Mafia sense, obviously, but when you take the advice of a professional broker you are protected under the Financial Compensation Scheme.
 This means that if you were to take out an Income Protection policy based on the advice of your broker and it doesn’t pay out because they gave you bad advice you would be financially protected.
 Can’t say fairer than that, can you?

-- They Do All The Work For You – By using an independent broker such as ourselves, you have a professional doing all the hard work for you.
-It is literally a brokers job to listen to what type of cover you want, advise you on whether that best suits your needs or not, and then source the best deal for you.
-They’ll have access to companies who might not be listed on price comparison websites, and it is in their interest to get you the best policy.
+- They Do All The Work For You – By using a broker such as ourselves, you have a professional doing all the hard work for you.
+It is literally a brokers job to listen to what type of cover you want, advise you on whether that best suits your needs or not, and then source the right deal for you.
+They’ll have access to companies who might not be listed on price comparison websites, and it is in their interest to get you the right policy.

 So, my advice would always be to go to a professional broker.
 They can cover the same ground, and more, as a price comparison website, and they know just as much about each company’s products as their own employees do.
 So, even if you fancy having a little browse at what’s out there for yourself, give us, or those like us, a call before you purchase a policy…what do you have to lose?
 I hope we have answered your “Where to buy Income Protection?” question!

 If you would like a quote, or if you have any insurance-related questions please do get in touch.
-Our advice is FREE, and one of our qualified advisors would be more than happy to help.
+Our advice is without obligation, and one of our qualified advisors would be more than happy to help.